Peter Baldrachi: Recording history

-Originally released as Tomorrow Never Knows in September 2011, Back To The Start was remixed by Ed Stasium, (Ramones, Mick Jagger, The Smithereens, Reverend Horton Heat, Nada Surf), and re-released adding another song “Picture On My Wall,” recording additional parts, and resequencing the album's tracks.
-Released in May 2012, "Back To The Start" features performances by guitarist, bassist, and arranger Gary Rand, keyboardists Dave Lieb (The Vinyl Skyway) and Peter Linnane (The Farewells), backing vocalists Alice Austin (The Lavas, Stark Raving Mad) and Amy Fairchild, keyboardist and 2012 Rock & Roll Hall of Fame inductee Ian McLagan (Small Faces, Faces, The Rolling Stones, Billy Bragg), singer/songwriter Amy Rigby (solo, Wreckless Eric), multi-instrumentalist Ian Kennedy (Reverse, Dennis Brennan), and cellist Aristides Rivas.
+Originally released as Tomorrow Never Knows in September 2011, Back to the Start was remixed by Ed Stasium, (Ramones, Mick Jagger, The Smithereens, Reverend Horton Heat, Nada Surf), and re-released adding another song "Picture On My Wall," recording additional parts, and resequencing the album's tracks.
+Released in May 2012, "Back To The Start" features performances by guitarist, bassist, and arranger Gary Rand, keyboardists Dave Lieb (The Vinyl Skyway) and Peter Linnane (The Farewells), backing vocalists Alice Austin (The Lavas, Stark Raving Mad) and Amy Fairchild, keyboardist and 2012 Rock & Roll Hall of Fame inductee Ian McLagan (Small Faces, Faces, The Rolling Stones, Billy Bragg), singer-songwriter Amy Rigby (solo, Wreckless Eric), multi-instrumentalist Ian Kennedy (Reverse, Dennis Brennan), and cellist Aristides Rivas.
 The record was recorded at Kissy Pig Studios by K.R.
-Mogenson (The Upper Crust, Vinyl Skyway), and mixed and mastered by Ed Stasium at The Kozy Tone Ranch.Coleman, Gregg.
-Ghettoblaster Issue 31 May 2012 The first single, "In The Dead of Night," was released on May 15, 2012.
+Mogenson (The Upper Crust, Vinyl Skyway), and mixed and mastered by Ed Stasium at The Kozy Tone Ranch.
+The first single, "In The Dead of Night," was released on May 15, 2012.
 A second single, "Someone Isn't Me,' was released on August 28, 2012.

 After releasing five singles and a compilation EP from 2015 to 2019, Baldrachi released his latest album, Slow Recovery in May of 2020.
 The album features performances from Gary Rand, Duke Levine (Bonnie Raitt, Mary Chapin Carpenter, Peter Wolf), Dave Mattacks (Fairport Convention, Paul McCartney), Brad Hallen (Susan Tedeschi, Aimee Mann, Roomful of Blues), Ingrid Gerdes, Dana Flood, and Milt Reder (Four Piece Suit, Barrence Whitfield & The Savages) among many other Boston musicians.
-The album received positive reviews with The Big Takeover calling it “his most affecting work to date” and Power Pop Station describing it as “brilliant and beautiful.”
+The album received positive reviews with The Big Takeover calling it "his most affecting work to date" and Power Pop Station describing it as "brilliant and beautiful."
 The title track was released as a single in January 2020.